madetech/blog/posts/pedro_1st_post.md

 During the course, in addition to classes, we had talks with experts in different areas, some of them were able to express domain concepts in simple words, others not so much, making it very difficult to understand the subject.

-This situation, where experts did not express in simple words their domain areas I have found it very often in discussions about technology.
+However, when listening to experts discuss technology, I have often found that they are less able to express themselves in simple terms.
 To be good or an  expert in something does not imply that such knowledge can be conveyed in a concise manner.

 Before being a programmer I was a Rope Access Technician and before that I was a teacher of Environmental Sciences in secondary schools in Venezuela.
 Part of my job was to explain in simple words how complex systems rule in natural environments.

-One of my inspirations to become a teacher is the late Carl Sagan, for me, he was the perfect example in how to explain complex scientific or technical subjects into little pieces of knowledge.
+One of my inspirations to become a teacher was the late Carl Sagan, for me, he was the perfect example in how to explain complex scientific or technical subjects into little pieces of knowledge.

 The following is a practical guide to break down a complex subject in simple pieces of knowledge.